kaporten/BuffFilter/README.md

 Double addon registration issue?
 ----------
 Due to addon folder renames, you may see BuffFilter registered twice on the Addons list in-game.
-The addon still works fine, you just see two entries instead of one.
+The addon should still work fine, you just see two entries instead of one.
 You can fix the double-entry issue this way:

 1. Shut down WildStar completely.
 1. Uninstall BuffFilter (delete directory "%APPDATA%\NCSOFT\WildStar\addons\BuffFilter", or remove it via Curse Client - you can keep the settings).